gorkhadev/gorkha.dev/syllabus/ruby/section-three/hash.md

 ## Removing key-value from an Array

-You can delete a hash element using following ways:
+You can delete a hash element using the following ways:

 - `delete` method: It will delete key-value pair whose key is matched with the provided key.